FerdiGul/RepuChecker-v2.0/README.md

 Note: on VT option you can see some notice about usage of api key:
 	The Public API is limited to 4 requests per minute.
 	The Public API must not be used in commercial products or services.
-	The Private API returns more threat data and exposes more endpoints.
+	The Private API returns
+	threat data and exposes more endpoints.
 	The Private API is governed by an SLA that guarantees readiness of data.